fred-mba/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty: Su betty is switches the current user to the user betty.
+0-iam_betty: su betty is switches the current user to the user betty.